-Practically you only transfer power to the back wheel trow the drivetrain when you push but if you switch to clipless pedals you will be transferring power to the drivetrain on both movements, positive and negative (push and pull), because your feet are locked to the pedal.
+Practically you only transfer power from the back wheel to the drivetrain when you push but if you switch to clipless pedals you will be transferring power to the drivetrain on both movements, positive and negative (push and pull), because your feet are locked to the pedal.

 It is easier to get used to them than you think, just practice clipping in and out on a less busy road for a week or two and you will be fine

 3. Increase Tire Pressure